-Scret Spot is home to a number of private hot tubs surrounded by native bush, connected up by wooden boardwalks.
+Secret Spot is home to a number of private hot tubs surrounded by native bush and connected by wooden boardwalks.

 Book an outdoor fresh-water hot tub for your group of 6 (or less) and soak for 45 minutes surrounded by tree ferns (with drinks and snacks delivered right to you).
 Or, simply buy a beverage and enjoy a free ‘shinny dip’ on the deck.